RachelEJ/Criminal-Justice-Club-Website/README.md

 Why I Chose Criminal Justce

-  The reason why I chose the Criminal Justice Club is because I am a part of it, and I realized that information is extremely limited, only available through hearing it from the club's sponsor and other people who had the chance to hear him.
+  The reason why I chose the Criminal Justice Club is because I am a part of the club, and I realized that information is extremely limited, being available only through hearing it from the club's sponsor and other people who had the chance to hear him.
 I believe that there needed to be another way for people to find out more about it because not everyone has the opportunity to meet with the sponsor due to the fact that he still has to teach several classes.
 Making a website for the club will allow a larger group to hear about the club's news and information with more convenience and efficiency.

 My Thoughts

-  In general, the process of making website from nothing is a new experience for me.
+  In general, the process of building a website from nothing is a new experience for me.
 It was interesting, had it's ups and downs, but overall it was pretty fun.
 I've always enjoyed trying something new, and this contest has certainly been a challenge for me and my classmates.